tmivanus/Springboard/Capstone_02/README.md

 **Capstone 02: the booking company.**
-*Updated on 03/09/2020.*
+*Updated on 10/28/2020.*

 **1-) Purpose.**

 We are going to work with data provided by a company that connects different clients to different firms.
 More specifically, the company allows clients to book (schedule) visits to firms in order to learn more about their production processes and final products.
 Each booking has an unique identification which is used as index in the data structure.
 For confidentiality reason, some information cannot and will not be made public.
-We have three main objectives:
+We have the following main objectives:

+- Organize the data in a single dataframe format.
+- Create a dictionary to help preserve the meaning of more obscure variables.
+- Save all the newly organized information in the format of csv files as a backup.
+- Analyze the dataframe looking for missing data or mistakes.
+- Select a balanced subset of firms to be included in a more focused analysis approach.
 - Analyze the network between clients booking visits and firms being visited.
-- Try to find groups of similar bookings to accurately segment clients (i.e., cluster analysis of bookings).
-- Predict whether or not bookings will be canceled.
+- Use supervised classification to predict relevant missing data.
+- Use unsupervised learning techniques to identify potential groups (clusters) of bookings based on the information available about each individual booking.

 Please, go to https://github.com/tmivanus/Springboard/tree/master/Capstone_02 to see all data and codes.